Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

-A pattern involves quantum measurements: each non-output qubit $u$ is measured, which produces a classical outcome $m(u)\in \{0,1\}$.
 The action of a pattern on a quantum input state can then be described as a collection of linear maps, one for each possible branch of the computation which corresponds to a sequence of classical outcomes:

 \begin{definition}[Branch semantics]